izam-mohammed/Bootcamp/README.md

 ## About

 In this repository, you'll find a range of projects and works that I have developed over the past 7 months.
 The primary focus of these projects is Python, web development, and data science.
 Each project is contained in its own directory and comes with its own `README.md` file, providing detailed information about the project, its purpose, and how to run it.

-## Projects

-Here's a list of projects included in this repository:

-1. Weak 1 : I made a clone for Netflix and Amazon.
-2. weak 2 : work in progress ...

 Please navigate to each project's directory for more information about the specific projects.